ianyepan/ianyepan.github.io/_tabs/about.md

 [Columbia](https://en.wikipedia.org/wiki/Columbia_University)
 University.
-I recently graduated from [CUHK](https://en.wikipedia.org/wiki/Chinese_University_of_Hong_Kong) with a major in computer science and minor in finance.
+I recently graduated from [CUHK](https://en.wikipedia.org/wiki/Chinese_University_of_Hong_Kong) with a major in computer science and a minor in finance.

 I'm currently developing novel multi-armed bandit greedy algorithms and researching dynamic pricing models.
 I am also a former machine